sally20921/LDM-Q/README.md

     --use_dynamic

 ## starting main.py with `--scale_lr False` set to target_lr by base_learning_rate = 5.0e-5
+## in order for training to work, you need to change directory path in `configs/lsun_churches-ldm-kl-8.yaml`.

 ```

 The base configuration in `lsun_churches-ldm-kl-8.yaml` is set as follows: